input-output-hk/iogx/README.md

 There are other functions in `lib`, but they are not needed to use IOGX and will be documented later.

-Note that the call to `mkFlake` must take a second argument (`./.`), but this restriction will be lifted soon.
+Note that the call to `mkFlake` must take a second argument (`./.`) which must the repository root and contain a `cabal.project` file.

 As stated in the [Introduction](#1-introduction), your final [flake outputs](#310-flake-outputs-format) are generated based on the contents of your [`nix`](./template/nix) folder.